-Trump lawyer Giuliani in hospital after positive COVID test
+Trump lawyer Giuliani in hospital after positive virus test

 Before the hearing, Giuliani and Michigan Republican Party Chairman Laura Cox — both maskless — did a virtual briefing for GOP activists.

-Giuliani made an appearance earlier Sunday on Fox News “Sunday Morning Futures” to speak about his legal challenges in several states on behalf of Trump.
+Giuliani made an appearance earlier Sunday on Fox News Channel’s “Sunday Morning Futures” to speak about his legal challenges in several states on behalf of Trump.

 The diagnosis comes more than a month after Trump lost reelection and more than two months after Trump himself was stricken with the virus in early October.
 Since then, a flurry of administration officials and others in Trump’s orbit have also been sickened, including White House chief of staff Mark Meadows and Ben Carson, the secretary of housing and urban development.
 The president’s wife, Melania Trump, and teenage son, Barron Trump, have also been stricken.

-The extraordinary spread in Trump’s orbit underscores the cavalier approach the president has taken to a virus that has now killed more than 280,000 people in the U.S. alone.
+The extraordinary spread in Trump’s orbit underscores the cavalier approach the Republican president has taken to a virus that has now killed more than 282,000 people in the U.S. alone.

 Those infected also include the White House press secretary and advisers Hope Hicks and Stephen Miller, as well as Trump’s campaign manager and the chair of the Republican National Committee.

-Trump spent the waning days of his campaign trying to persuade the American public that the virus was receding, and repeatedly claimed it would miraculously “disappear” after Nov.
+Trump spent the waning days of his campaign trying to persuade the American public that the virus was receding, and he repeatedly claimed it would miraculously “disappear” after Nov.
 3. Instead, the country is experiencing a record-breaking spike in infections.

 The president gave the mounting coronavirus death toll scant attention at a Saturday evening rally in Valdosta, Georgia, where he campaigned on behalf of Republican Sens.
 Kelly Loeffler and David Perdue ahead of next month’s runoff election there.
 Most people who attended the outdoor rally did not wear masks.